Disease Guide ·Pancreatitis ·2026

 Pancreatitis in Dogs - symptoms, vet costs & insurance

-Pancreatitis hospitalization costs $1,500-$5,000 — and severe cases can be fatal.
-The pancreas becomes inflamed, often from fatty foods, and starts digesting itself.
-Symptoms come on fast: vomiting, abdominal pain, and refusal to eat.
-Mild cases may resolve with rest and diet changes, but severe pancreatitis requires aggressive IV fluids and round-the-clock monitoring.
+Pancreatitis hospitalization costs $1,500-$5,000 - and severe cases can be fatal.
+The pancreas becomes inflamed (often from fatty foods) and starts digesting itself.
+Symptoms: vomiting, abdominal pain, refusal to eat.
+Mild cases resolve with rest and diet changes; severe cases need IV fluids and round-the-clock monitoring.

 Pancreatitis - vet costs and insurance